devdatalab/flfp/README.md

 as sums to the shrid (town/village) level -- `emp_all` describes total employment, `emp_m` and `emp_f` describe male and female employment, and the `*_owner` variables describe total employment in male and female-owned firms.
-The `o` in owner is described as "other", i.e. (male/female/other).
-The numbers in some years are way too high for this to be possible, so we need to investigate whether this means female or missing.
+The `o` in owner is described as "other"; we should drop these firms when studying ownership--- they seem to be public firms and we don't have ownership information on them.

 `shrid` is a location, which is a town or village. `shric` is an industry code.
 The dataset `shric_descriptions.dta` provides